Tropaeum Traiani

-The Tropaeum Traiani or Trajanic Trophy is a monument in Roman Civitas Tropaensium (site of modern Adamclisi, Romania), built in AD 109 in then Moesia Inferior, to commemorate Roman Emperor Trajan's victory over the Dacians, in the winter of 101–102, in the Battle of Adamclisi.
-Before Trajan's construction, an altar existed there, on the walls of which were inscribed the names of the 3,000 legionaries and auxilia (servicemen) who had died "fighting for the Republic".
-(Latin: Tropaeum from Greek: Tropaion, source of English: "trophy").
+The Tropaeum Traiani or Trajan's Trophy lies 1.4 km northeast of the Roman city of Civitas Tropaensium (near the modern Adamclisi, Romania).
+It was built in AD 109 in then Moesia Inferior, to commemorate Roman Emperor Trajan's victory over the Dacians in 106, including the victory at the Battle of Adamclisi nearby in 102.

+It was part of a monumental complex comprising the trophy monument, the tumulus grave behind it and the commemorative altar, raised in 102 AD for soldiers fallen in the battles of this region.
+The complex forms a triangular plan, the base being marked by the monument and the funerary tumulus while the upper point is the altar.

+Trophy monument

+The trophy monument was built, according to the inscription, between 106 and 109 AD probably by Apollodorus of Damascus, Trajan's favoured architect and engineer.
+It was inspired by the Augustus mausoleum, and was dedicated to Mars Ultor.
+It is a cylindrical building, with steps at the base, of diameter 40 m.
+Around the side were 54 metopes, showing Romans fighting Decebalus's allies, of which 48 are in the local museum and 1 is in Istanbul.
+The reliefs were framed by friezes and separated by decorative pilasters.
+The upper part was festooned with 27 battlements, each one showing prisoners.
+The cone-shaped roof was made of stone slabs and the trophy itself was placed on top of two superposed prisms, framed by two sitting women and a standing man with his hands held behind.

+The monument was perhaps a warning to the tribes outside this newly conquered province.

 Compared to Trajan's Column in Rome, erected to celebrate the same victories and a "product of Roman metropolitan art", the sculpted metopes have been described as in "barbarian provincial taste", carved by "sculptors of provincial training, reveal[ing] a lack of experience in figurative representation, in organic structure and a naive idiom that remains detached from the classical current".

-Trajan's monument was inspired by the Augustus mausoleum, and was dedicated to Mars Ultor in AD 107–108.
-On the monument there were 54 metopes depicting Roman legions fighting against enemies; most of these metopes are preserved in the museum nearby.
-The monument was supposed to be a warning to the tribes outside this newly conquered province.

 By the 20th century, the monument was reduced to a mound of stone and mortar, with a large number of the original bas-reliefs scattered around.
 The present edifice is a reconstruction dating from 1977.
 The nearby museum contains many archaeological objects, including parts of the original Roman monument.
-Of the original 54 metopes, 48 are in the museum and 1 is in Istanbul.

-Trophy

 The monument was dedicated with a large inscription to Mars Ultor (the avenger).
 The inscription has been preserved fragmentarily from two sides of the trophy hexagon, and has been reconstructed as follows: